 Last week, I went to a chakra balancing yoga workshop to explore how yoga can help open and balance the body’s energy system.
 It’s not the first chakra yoga workshop I’ve attended, but it was the first time I had more of physical experience than a traditional learning experience.

 The teacher told us she was not going to talk a lot about the chakras.
 Rather, she led us through a targeted practice of poses for each of the seven energy centers that run along the spine from the tailbone to the crown of the head.
-She told us to just focus on how all of this felt.
+She told us to just focus on how it all felt.

 It felt great!

 If you’re familiar with the chakra system, you know that an energy blockage in any of these areas can compromise corresponding physical, mental, or emotional qualities.

 Yoga is an ideal practice for working with the chakras, because there are poses we can practice to focus on each of the seven areas of the body where chakra energy is meant to flow.